 Every academic year (fall through summer), parking permits are available for purchase online.
 Click here for further application instruction.
 Permits cost $135 per year; please note that students are also responsible for a $5.95 processing fee.
 For Vehicle Registration guidelines and information, see the SGS Parking Information page.
 Please direct any further questions/concerns to email@example.com.
 Please be prepared with your ID number, vehicle make and model, and your license plate number.
 To seek a refund for the terms not attended, please contact the Student Accounts office (215.248.7116) at the conclusion of the academic year.

-E2 Campus will provide the opportunity for the College to send emergency announcements via text message, e-mail and telephone voicemail in the event of a College emergency or cancellation of classes due to weather.
+We strongly encourage your to sign up for the school’s Emergency Notification System, E2 Campus.
+This service provides the opportunity for the College to send emergency announcements via text message, e-mail and telephone voicemail in the event of a College emergency or cancellation of classes due to weather.
 The College is providing this service at no cost to you.
 Please contact your cellular provider about voice or text fees that may apply.
 If you are interested in participating in this service please click here for further information and to register.

 The CHC Bookstore is located in the basement of St. Joseph’s Hall.
 You may access it online, here.
 Make certain to order the correct edition of the required text for your particular course section if you are purchasing books from an alternate source.
 Check return policies in advance.